andrepucas/lp2_4XGame_p2_2022/README.md

 reveals this [`UnitsControlPanel`], which displays all relevant information about the selected units and contains action buttons.

-The displayed information includes the type or number of selected units, it's icons and collected resources.
+The displayed information includes the type or number of selected units, its icons and collected resources.
 The display itself is flexible with the attention to the number of selected units: